busstoptaktik/geodesy/comments/000-comment.md

 #### Geometric geodesy

-In `[Knudsen et al 2019]` we identified a small number of operations collectively considered the "bare minimum requirements for a geodetic transformation system":
+In `[Knudsen et al, 2019]` we identified a small number of operations collectively considered the "bare minimum requirements for a geodetic transformation system":

 1. Geodetic-to-Cartesian coordinate conversion, and its inverse.
 2. Helmert transformations of various kinds (2D, 3D, 4D or, equivalently: 4 parameter, 3/7 parameter and 14/15 parameter).